samuelcolvin/notify/README.md

 ## Platforms

 - Linux / Android: inotify
-- macOS: FSEvents
+- macOS: FSEvents (default) / kqueue
 - Windows: ReadDirectoryChangesW
 - FreeBSD / NetBSD / OpenBSD / DragonflyBSD: kqueue
-- All platforms: polling
+- All platforms: polling, fallback for everything else

+Polling also supports a mode for watching directories that cannot be monitored by watching the last change date per file (`/sys` on linux).

 ### FSEvents